INET-RC/GeoMX/README.md

 cd docker && sudo docker build -f build_on_cpu.dockerfile -t geomx:cpu-only .
 ```

-This will automatically install dependent third-party libraries, download source code of GeoMX, compile and install GeoMX.
+This will automatically install dependent third-party libraries, download the source code of GeoMX, compile and install GeoMX.
 However, it may fail due to possible network failure.
 If that happens, try a few more times, or compile GeoMX inside the Docker container.

 ### Download Pre-built Docker Image from DockerHub
 Alternatively, if you prefer not to build the Docker image yourself, you can download a [pre-built Docker image for GeoMX from DockerHub](https://hub.docker.com/repository/docker/lizonghango00o1/geomx/general).